vmware-archive/hillview/docs/userManual.md

 Hillview can read data from comma- or tab-separated files.
-The following menu allows the users to specify the files to load.  *The files must be resident on the same machines where the Hillview service is deployed*.
+The following menu allows the users to specify the files to load.  *The files must be resident on the worker machines where the Hillview service is deployed*.

 ![Specifying CSV files](csv-menu.png)